asunny72/blog/docs/baby/20240604-delivery-and-postpartum.md

     - lab technician took blood tests (stamps) for california genetic screening and caused intense crying for what felt like an enternity
     - pediatrician noticed really red belly button, nurse noted umbillical cord clamp was supposed to be removed yesterday, and that it could be causing irritation.
 Decided to have baby stay one more day in hospital to rule out infection
   - 230 pm: Lactation taught how to use nipple shield
-  - Afternoon: final Jaundice blood test (positive results)
+  - Afternoon: final Jaundice blood test (favorable results)
   - 9:15 pm: Mama discharged from hospital, but baby still not

 - 5/22